 Starting Cauliflower From a Seedling

-When transplanting seedlings, space them 2 feet apart in rows that are 30 inches apart to prevent the plants from crowding each other, which can promote fungus growth.
+When transplanting seedlings, space them 2 feet apart in rows that are 30 inches apart to prevent the plants from crowding each other, which can promote fungal growth.
 Because the transplants have to be in the ground before the last frost, it's a good idea to cover them with old milk jugs to protect them from freezing temperatures, which could stunt their growth or ruin the head by promoting buttoning, which occurs when the head, which should be tightly packed, separates.

-Prepare the soil by adjusting the pH with lime as needed to bring it to somewhere between 6.0 and 7.0, working the soil to a depth of 6 inches and adding a 5-10-10 fertilizer.
+Prepare the soil by adjusting the pH as needed to bring it to somewhere between 6.0 and 7.0, working the soil to a depth of 6 inches and adding a 5-10-10 fertilizer.
 Keep the ground around the seedlings moist, adding mulch around the base of each one to retain moisture and control weed growth.

 In What Zone Does Cauliflower Grow Best?

-Cauliflower grows in USDA hardiness zones 2 through 11, which encompasses most of the United States and Canada, but cauliflower plants prefer cool temperatures, so they do better in the North provided that the growing season is frost-free for at least 60 days.
+Cauliflower grows as an annual in USDA hardiness zones 2 through 11, which encompasses most of the United States and Canada, but cauliflower plants prefer cool temperatures, so they do better in the North provided that the growing season is frost-free for at least 60 days.
 Temperatures shouldn't rise much above 75 degrees because that can cause buttoning, or misshapen heads.
 You can usually mitigate higher temperatures by shading the plants with floating row covers to protect them from intense sunlight.